ishan111/CompuStatMechRecipes/README.md

 28-11-2017 UPDATE: SPECIAL CODE ADDED FOR LJ FLUID SIMULATION.
 I am now using the single decision statement to do everything.
 No compartmentalization here.

 20-11-2017 UPDATE: MODULAR UNBIASED CODE AND ONE FILE CODE FOR UNBIASED SIMULATION ADDED too much fluctuation in the particle histogram still.
 Concluded that scripts are much slower to be called than functions on MATLAB

+01-01-2018 UPDATE: FORTRAN INCOMPLETE CODE: many functions still need to be defined, and too many variables are global as yet.